-Call continuation is progression of a phone call on UConnectTM system after the vehicle ignition key has been switched to off.
+Call continuation is progression of a phone call on $UConnect^{TM}$ system after the vehicle ignition key has been switched to off.
 Call continuation functionality available on the vehicle can be any one of three types:

-• After ignition key is switched off, a call can continue on the UConnectTM system either until the call ends or until the vehicle battery condition dictates cessation of the call on the UConnectTM system and transfer of the call to the mobile phone.
+- After ignition key is switched off, a call can continue on the UConnect[TM] system either until the call ends or until the vehicle battery condition dictates cessation of the call on the UConnect[TM] system and transfer of the call to the mobile phone. - After ignition key is switched to off, a call can continue on the UConnectTM system for certain duration, after which the call is automatically transferred from the

-- After ignition key is switched to off, a call can continue on the UConnectTM system for certain duration, after which the call is automatically transferred from the UConnectTM system to the mobile phone. - An active call is automatically transferred to the mobile phone after ignition key is switched to off.
+• An active call is automatically transferred to the mobile phone after ignition key is switched to off.